 ||Documentation is via a collaboration service and email.

 ||Located on Kentik's own equipment in Equinix DC3 & DC4, Ashburn, VA.

 |Recovery point objective (RPO)

-- Device dynamics (NetFlow/SNMP/routing) data is only replicated for customers purchasing HA (multi-site HA+DR) service.
+Device dynamics (NetFlow/SNMP/routing) data is replicated in the primary site and is only replicated outside the primary site for customers purchasing HA (multi-site HA+DR) service.